Flood ebbs, U.S. Northeast picks up after epic storm

 Remnants of the storm were over Pennsylvania on Wednesday, forecasters said.
 Winter storm warnings were in effect along the central Appalachian mountains and flood watches and warnings were issued across New England and northern mid-Atlantic states.

-U.S. Homeland Security Secretary Janet Napolitano said the storm may prove to be the most expensive in U.S. history.

-"Now we are looking at flooding on Lake Erie, possibly Lake Michigan," she said.
-"We're looking at secondary flooding downstream as rivers fill with the remnants of Sandy and the water has to go somewhere."

-Sunday's New York Marathon will go on as scheduled, but Wednesday night's Halloween parade through Greenwich Village and Thursday night's National Basketball Association season-opening game between the New York Knicks and Brooklyn Nets have been postponed.
+Sunday's New York Marathon will go on as scheduled, but Thursday's National Basketball Association season-opening game between the New York Knicks and Brooklyn Nets was postponed.